brunswyck/docu/sphinx/_build/html/_sources/cisco.rst.txt

 -------

  ACL:
-  a method of controlling packet flow: ACL
+  a method of controlling packet flow
  ACE:
   one line in an ACL
  Standard ACL: